Gota7/GotaGuide/ProgrammingLanguage/grammar.md

 Not too complicated I would imagine.

 #### Fragments
-Now you may have noticed that some tokens are hard to define.
-While you could easily define tokens such as `;`, `if`, or even `*=`, it is impossible to create every number or variable name imaginable.
+Now you may have noticed that some Tokens are hard to define.
+While you could easily define Tokens such as `;`, `if`, or even `*=`, it is impossible to create every number or variable name imaginable.
 How could you define something such as `myVar1`, or `2.34`?
 Fragments are **varying** individual characters that make up a Token.
 For the number `2.34`, the Fragments would be `2`, `.`, `3`, and `4`.
 Since `2.34` is a number, and `myVar1` is a name and it is impossible to define every single combinations of them, they contain Fragments.
-However, items like `if` is a keyword, and it is possible to define tokens for every possible keyword, so it therefore has no Fragments.
+However, items like `if` is a keyword, and it is possible to define Tokens for every possible keyword, so it therefore has no Fragments.
 Now what would the Fragments be in `for`?
 Trick question!
-There are no Fragments, `for` is a keyword and is therefore a single token!
+There are no Fragments, `for` is a keyword and is therefore a single Token!
 Now it's your turn to figure out the individual Fragments!
 <details>
     <summary>`45`</summary>
     `45` is a number, and it is impossible to define every possible number when defining a Token explicitly.
 This means it has the Fragments `4` and `5`.